awurth/PHP-Config/README.md

 # PHP Configuration

-Loads your application's configuration from PHP, YAML, XML or JSON files, and stores it in a cache file for performance.
+Loads your application's configuration from PHP, YAML or JSON files, and stores it in a cache file for performance.

 Uses the Symfony Config component.